tetunori/HTML5WebcamTester/README.md

 <img src="./images/screenShot.png" width="800px">

 # Description
 HTML5 Webcam function tester.
 You can also capture and download image as a PNG file.
+Furthermore, you can decode QR codes, now.
 See [this article](https://qiita.com/tetunori_lego/items/4d0da075224abbaa4389) in detail.
 You can try [here](https://tetunori.github.io/HTML5WebcamTester/).

 # Usage